Anmol6/locomotion/README.md

+Implementation of the SIMBICON [paper](http://www.cs.ubc.ca/~van/papers/2007-siggraph-simbicon.pdf).

 Here's a [video](https://www.youtube.com/watch?v=ytE2kxJCwqo) of a running biped.

 ### Simbicon Controller
-Implementation of the SIMBICON [paper](http://www.cs.ubc.ca/~van/papers/2007-siggraph-simbicon.pdf).
-In order to visulize a motion, specify the target angles and other parameters in a .yml file.
+In order to visualize a motion, specify the target angles and other parameters in a .yml file.
 (See `settings/config.yml` for an example of how to specify this file.)

 Then run ``` python simbicon.py``` with relevant parameters as specified in the `simbicon.py` file.